mikeizbicki/ucr-cs100/tutorials/strtok/README.md

 //"all " is removed from "all the things!" to get "the things!"
 //save_1 = "the things"
 ```
-You should notice that the procedure described here is very similar to the one discussed in the section
+Notice that the procedure described here is very similar to the one discussed in the section
-[**Gaze into the NULL**](#gaze-into-the-null) above, with the difference being that the string that is
+[**Gaze into the NULL**](#gaze-into-the-null) above, with the difference being that the string
 saved for later is stored in a `saveptr` rather than within `strtok_r`.

 In the next call to `strtok_r` we begin parsing `string_2`.
 We will skip the step by step walkthrough and move